 By Festus Ogun

-Festus Ogun, is a 200 level law student of Olabisi Onabanjo University, Ago-Iwoye, Ogun State.
+Festus Ogun is a law undergraduate of Olabisi Onabanjo University, Ago-Iwoye, Ogun State.

 Got a news tip/information for us?
 Email email@example.com